Our research is editorially independent but we may earn a commission for purchases made through our links.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

-If you’re looking for a destination a little closer to home, America boasts a number of spots with incredible wildlife opportunities, including the San Juan Islands, located off the coast of Washington State.
+If you’re looking for a destination a little closer to home, the San Juan Islands, located off the coast of Washington State offers incredible wildlife opportunities.
 This is the home of the Southern Resident killer whales, or orcas, which means you’ll have the opportunity to see these majestic creatures up close, in the wild, along with other whales, like minke, gray and humpbacks.
 There are countless bald eagles that can often be seen perched in a tree or soaring overhead, while sightings of sea lions, seals, otters and porpoises are common too.
-Take a kayak or whale watching boat tour, or if you prefer to stay on land, visit Lime Kiln Point State Park, known as the “Whale Watch Park” of San Juan Island where orcas can often be seeing passing by.
+Take a kayak or whale watching boat tour, or if you prefer to stay on land, visit Lime Kiln Point State Park, known as the “Whale Watch Park” of San Juan Island where orcas can often be seen passing by.